Irrational CFTs from coupled anyon chains with non-invertible symmetries?: Future directions

-A closely related system to consider, are coupled 3-state Potts models, whose classical lattice version was studied in \cite{Dotsenko:1998gyp}.
+A closely related system to consider, is the 3-state Potts models coupled by the energy operator, whose classical lattice version was studied in \cite{Dotsenko:1998gyp}.
 While the standard local Hilbert space in which this system is formulated is 3-dimensional, which should further complicate our numerics, it is possible to flow to the same fixed point in a locally 2-dimensional Hilbert space \cite{Jacobsen:2024jel}, by making use of the Temperley-Lieb algebra.
-Redoing our analysis in that setup seems promising, since other methods have been used in the past and are available for comparison, namely the $(Q-2)$-state expansion at fixed $N$, which makes it a perturbatively controlled fixed point, unlike the model we considered here.
+Redoing our analysis in that setup seems promising, since other methods have been used in the past and are available for comparison, namely the $(Q-2)$-state expansion at fixed $N$, which makes it a perturbatively controlled fixed point.
+In fact, treating $Q$ as a continuous parameter allows us to study a family of fixed points containing both the examples considered in this paper and in \cite{Dotsenko:1998gyp}, as well as potentially infinitely more examples corresponding to coupled minimal models of higher central \cite{AJR}.

+In this paper, we focus on a lattice model with $\mathcal{C}$-invariant coupling.
+Considering a more general lattice model with an additional $\mathcal{C}$-invariant coupling would allow us to tune away the leading irrelevant corrections to the fixed points, improving the numerical accuracy, and is therefore a worthy endeavor.
+This trick has proven to be effective in both Monte Carlo simulations~\cite{PhysRevB.65.144520,PhysRevB.63.214503} and the recent fuzzy sphere regularization approach to study CFTs~\cite{Zhu:2022gjc}.